spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 :::tip

-Press `i` to enter insert mode in the text editor.
+If you are working in Vim, press `i` to enter insert mode in the text editor.
 Press `esc` to exit insert mode.
 Type `:wq` to save the file and exit the text editor.

 :::